Bedarra Island: Luxury Great Barrier Reef Accommodation

 Alternatively enjoy the comfort and style of a limousine transfer from $330 one way, we are happy to arrange this for you.

-Upon your arrival into Cairns International Airport (CNS) we advise our guest to organize a rental car and enjoy the scenic 2hr drive south of Cairns to the gorgeous coastal town of Mission Beach.
+You can pick up a rental car upon arriving at Cairns International Airport (CNS) or Townsville and enjoy the scenic 2hr drive to the picturesque coastal town of Mission Beach.
 From here you will meet your private water taxi transfer to deliver you to your island paradise.

 We recommend Sugarland car rentals that operate from both Cairns & Mission Beach or any of the other major service providers located at the airport.